stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 What's the four about?
 What's the Vic four?

 [[42:16]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2536s) **Victor:**
 So four is a number that no Chinese person likes because it sounds suspiciously like death.
-So it's, you know, back in the world of eight character usernames, I could always get Vic4Wong having an Asian name with the number four in it, like pretty much guaranteed that I could get it.
+So it's, you know, back in the world of eight character usernames, I could always get vic4wong having an Asian name with the number four in it, like pretty much guaranteed that I could get it.

 [[42:42]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2562s) **Kieren:**
-Always doing things the long way.
+Always doing things the wong way.

 [[42:44]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2564s) **Victor:**
 Exactly.
 I've never heard that joke before.
 Okay.